 All of the remaining tracks have since been released elsewhere, although Rebirth Of The Flesh has only been released in a live rehearsal form (by the NPG Music Club, in 2001).
 Shockadelica was released as the b-side of the 12" of If I Was Your Girlfriend in 1987.
 Goodlove was available on the Bright Lights, Big City movie soundtrack in 1988.
 Feel U Up was released as the b-side of the 12" Partyman in 1989.
 Rockhard In A Funky Place was planned for release on "The Black Album" in 1987, but finally received an official release with "The Black Album" in 1994.
 The only song that would have appeared with a minor difference was If I Was Your Girlfriend, which at this point did not have the 'wedding march' and 'Look at the bargains over here, ladies' samples at the beginning, instead starting 'on the 2', like the single does.

 The album cover has been described as having a stick figure with X's for eyes.
 However, rather than a fully developed design this is believed to have been only in the stage of Prince drawing on the white unmarked sleeve of a test-pressing, much like the 12" to Gett Off.
-The labels of the vinyl would have been the first with the new Paisley Park design and featured the song titles in Prince's own writing, as well as the name Camille with the C and a crescent moon.
+The labels of the vinyl would have been the first with the new Paisley Park design and featured the song titles in Prince's own writing, as well as the name Camille with the C as a crescent moon.
+And an x instead of the dot on the i.
 The name Prince would not have been on the record.